Techtonica/curriculum/git-version-control/lesson-plan.md

 13. Run `git status`.
 What do you see?

+### Group Practice

+With computers closed, participants as a group will guide the instructor through creating, adding and committing file changes using Git.

 ### Challenge

 Start working through [Codecademy's Git course](https://www.codecademy.com/learn/learn-git).

 ### Check for Understanding

-With computers closed, participants as a group will guide the instructor through creating, adding and committing file changes using Git.